svlentink/myhugoblogs/blog.lent.ink/content/2020/parcel-box.md

 (as seen in the
 [Allux 800](https://www.youtube.com/watch?v=DUFgL0sbuOM&)).
-Of these two simple designs, the one with the top rotating needs more material and has more moving mass (thus can break more easily), thus we opt for the design with the front hatch.
+Of these two simple designs, the one with the top rotating needs more material and has more moving mass (thus can break more easily), therefore we opt for the design with the front hatch.

 ## Material